≪ Go to our review of Toasters

 Frozen Food/Defrosting Toasting Quality

 Similar to the other cuisinart model we tested, the CPT-160, the CPT-420's defrost setting slowly thaws frozen items before upping the power and moving to full toasting temperature.
 However, we saw better results in our testing from the CPT-420 than from the CPT-160.
 The CPT-420 made fairly decent toast out of frozen bread, tending to leave only small underdone areas near the bottom corner crusts.
 It also made nice crispy waffles with only a few spots of over browning and no scorching.
 This performance garnered a score of 6 out of 10 in our defrosting test.
-The top scorers in this metric, the Oster Jelly Bean and OXO On both scored an 8, the worst performing model scored a 3.
+The top scorer in this metric, the Oster Jelly Bean scored an 8, the worst performing model scored a 3.
 This put the CPT-420 towards the front of the group in defrosting performance, but with a noticeable separation from the best performers.

 The CPT-420 is reliable and will adequately handle all of your toasting needs.
 However, it was outperformed in our tests by cheaper levered models, and we feel the more expensive leverless models are actually a better value.
 If you're enamored with leverless technology and want to find it at the cheapest possible price you will be happy with the CPT-420, but in all other circumstances there are better options available.